Click the chart to explore the data

 Community and Environment

 According to the Children’s Rights in the Community and Environment Index companies operating in, or sourcing from, Madagascar should exercise enhanced due diligence.
-Madagascar scores 5.56/10 in the index, due to limited access to basic services, including education, high rates of poverty, and vulnerability to natural disasters.
+Madagascar scores 6.3 out of 10 in the index, due to limited access to basic services, including education, high rates of poverty, and vulnerability to natural disasters.
 Madagascan laws require social and environmental impact assessments, although implementation is not always effective and child rights issues are not always considered.
 To respect and support children’s rights in the community and environment, businesses should:

 Ensure children’s rights are respected in relation to the environment